 Let the message under analysis be denoted by m_m and it belongs to node CC_i .
-Since m_m may or may not suffer from priority inversion, we consider two different cases for calculating its response time by adapting the analysis in [16].
+Since m_m may or may not suffer from priority inversion, we consider two different cases for calculating its response time by adapting the analysis in [14].
 However, in each case, m_m is analyzed differently based on its transmission type.
 Intuitively, in each case, we consider three different sub-cases namely periodic, sporadic and mixed.
 Let us first discuss few terms that are used in the analysis.

 Maximum Busy Period.
-In order to calculate the worst-case response time of m_m , the maximum busy period [8, 10] for priority level-m should be known first.
+In order to calculate the worstcase response time of m_m , the maximum busy period [7], [9] for priority level-m should be known first.
 It is the longest contiguous interval of time during which m_m is unable to complete its transmission due to two reasons.
 First, the bus is occupied by the higher priority messages.
 Second, a lower priority message already started its transmission when m_m is queued for transmission.
 The maximum busy period starts at the so-called critical instant.

 Critical Instant.
-We redefine the critical instant for priority level-m busy period as the instant when (1) m_m or any other higher priority message belonging to the same node as that of m_m is queued for transmission, (2) at least one message with priority higher than m_m is queued for transmission from every node, (3) all sporadic messages and sporadic copies of mixed messages belonging to the set $hp(m_m)$ from every node are simultaneously queued for transmission at the respective nodes, and (4) a lower priority message just started its transmission when m_m is queued.
+We redefine the critical instant for priority level-m busy period as the instant when (1) m_m or any other higher priority message belonging to the same node as that of m_m is queued for transmission after experiencing maximum jitter while its subsequent instances are queued after the shortest possible interval of time; (2) at least one message with priority higher than m_m is queued for transmission from every node after experiencing maximum jitter while its subsequent instances are queued after the shortest possible interval of time; (3) all sporadic messages and sporadic copies of mixed messages belonging to the set $hp(m_m)$ from every node are simultaneously queued for transmission at the respective nodes; and (4) a lower priority message just started its transmission when m_m is queued.
 The critical instant for priority level-2 busy period is identified at t_c in Fig. 3.
 According to condition (3), the arrival of Γ_2 should coincide with the critical instant.